erofs/docs/src/faq.md

 ## Why are images packaged in EROFS larger than those with SquashFS?

 First of all, the initial target use cases of EROFS are _high-performance embedded scenarios, such as smartphones powered by Android_.
 Runtime performance is always the top priority for EROFS (or, systems and applications will be lagged), even if it means sacrificing some ultra-space savings to avoid significant performance regressions against uncompressed approaches.

-However, EROFS has landed **several new ondisk features** to narrow the slight size difference with SquashFS.
+However, EROFS has landed **several new on-disk features** to narrow the slight size difference with SquashFS.
 When comparing, please ensure the same configuration is used:

  - **Compression algorithm (if data is compressed)**: EROFS uses *LZ4* by